stan-leetasi/STWCalc/README.md

     - *program profiling with gprof*
 - Stanislav Letaši
     - header for the math library
-    - tests for math library
+    - tests for the math library using the gtest suite
-    - *mockup of the future version*
+    - *mockup of the next version*
 - Lukáš Španír
     - *User manual*
     - debian package (to be added)